 - Putting the camera on something such as a shelf or table, where there’s no need to actually attach it to the wall

 With those three options in mind, a homeowner or renter can get a security camera in the location they want, and not be doing damage to the wall in the process.
-That’s a good way to have peace of mind in a couple different areas.

 There Are Several Ways to Mount a Camera